-- The manuscript is prepared in a A4 paper, single-sided, and single line spacing format.
-A new paragraph should start 5 characters from the left margin, using 11-size, Times-new-romans font type.
+- The manuscript is prepared in a A4 paper, single-sided, and single line spacing format as in the template.

 - The manuscript is written in proper English.

-- Sub titles are written using capital letters only at first word or special name, 11 font size, started from the left margin.
+- Sub titles are written using capital letters only at first word or special name and 11 font size

 - Sub of sub titles, if any, are written using capital letters only at first word or special name.
 They should be started from the left margin.

-- Sub of sub of sub titles, if any, are written using capital letters only at the beginning of each word except for connecting words, all in italics.
+- Sub of sub of sub titles, if any, are written using capital letters only at the beginning of each word except for connecting words.
 They should be started from the left margin.